fayimora/brutehack-frontend/README.md

 - run `npm install`
 - run `grunt server` or `grunt server:dist` to run a built version of the project

+## Contributing

+I very much welcome contributions.
+All you have to do is:

+1. Fork this repository
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ## License

 Copyright 2013 by Fayimora Femi-Balogun and licensed under the MIT License.
 See included